Proposed Regulations for Market-Based Sourcing in Kentucky

 Earlier in 2018, Kentucky Legislation passed House Bill 487 which brought substantial reform to the Kentucky Tax Laws.
-Among these changes were two specific adjustments which were made to move to a Single Sales Factor apportionment method and adapt to a Market-based sourcing approach.
-Proposed regulations submitted by Kentucky Legislators in November 2018 look to update and expand Kentucky tax code to incorporate these changes effective for tax years beginning on or after January 1, 2018.
+Among these changes were two specific adjustments that were made to move to a Single Sales Factor apportionment method and adapt to a Market-based sourcing approach.
+Proposed regulations submitted by Kentucky Legislators in November 2018 look to update and expand the Kentucky tax code to incorporate these changes effective for tax years beginning on or after January 1, 2018.

 A Market-Based sourcing approach defines that receipts from sales, other than tangible personal property, are considered to be within Kentucky if the taxpayer’s market for these sales are located within the state’s borders.
 The proposed regulations give guidance for concluding whether the Market for a sale is in Kentucky or otherwise.
 Additional rules are outlined for reasonably approximating sales to be assigned to Kentucky in the instance that the location of the Market cannot be determined.
 These assignment rules must be determined with good faith and in a reasonable effort using state-to-state and year-to-year consistencies in the allocation determinations.
 Records must be well maintained in order to explain the allocations which are made.